stg-tud/Bismuth/Modules/Tabular/README.md

 	- If the end border is moved ahead of the beginning or vice versa, the range is removed.
 	- Ranges may overlap.
 	- Ranges may be created, deleted, and re-created.

+## Design
+- Rows and columns: identified by stable ids in an ordered list
+- Cell contents: map of row/column id pair to cell content.
+Deleted rows/columns may leave tombstoned cell entries; these can de deleted by `purgeTombstones()`.
+This does change semantics as these cells then cannot be revived.
+- Ranges: implemented with markers—named anchors in the 1-D lists of row/column ids.
+A marker points to a concrete element id and therefore follows moves/updates.
+On deletion of its element it reacts according to its `MarkerRemovalBehavior`: Successor → jump to next element; Predecessor → jump to previous; None → marker is removed.

+### Ordered list implementation
+- `ReplicatedUniqueList`: wrapper around `ReplicatedList`
+- Structure prompted by desire for concurrent cell edits and row/column moves in conjunction with update-wins behavior in the case of concurrent deletion:
+	- Pre-merge bidirectional filter step uses separate textual and positional operation precedences as well as an operation timestamp to determine the most privileged changes and drop all others
+	- Position and content can be changed independently, as they are separated into `ReplicatedList` for position and `ObserveRemoveMap` for content through indirection over an element id
+	- Markers (endpoints of ranges in 1D in the row/column id lists) use the same criteria for privilege; they are stored as a map from id to marker information → merge selects winner automatically

 ## Earlier attempts
 - We initially built an operation-based CRDT from scratch in Kotlin